 Parcels for men, women and children as well as Christmas food parcels are being put together and a list of suggested donations can be found at Daventry District Council's website.

-All of the items donated will go directly to local people living in refuges as well as other vulnerable families in South Northamptonshire, Daventry District and the wider county area this Christmas, as well as to families recently rehomed as a result of domestic abuse.
+All the items donated will go directly to local people living in refuges as well as other vulnerable families in South Northamptonshire, Daventry District, and the wider county area this Christmas.

-The Northamptonshire Domestic Abuse Service, which runs a number of refuges across Northamptonshire, will once again be helping to distribute the parcels.
+The Northamptonshire Domestic Abuse Service, which runs refuges across Northamptonshire, will once again be helping to distribute the parcels.

-Those who are experiencing domestic violence are urged to call the Northamptonshire Domestic Abuse Service 24-hour helpline on 0300 0120154.
+Anyone who is experiencing domestic violence is urged to call the Northamptonshire Domestic Abuse Service 24-hour helpline on 0300 0120154.